How To Find One Magical Museum of Art

 The Legion of Honor, San Francisco

 The Legion of Honor is known for its classy exhibitions of fine art and fashion.
-If you did not get a chance to see the show “James Tissot: Fashion + Faith” (2019-2020) organized with the Musées d’Orsay et de l’Orangerie, or the collaboration with the National Gallery of Art in Washington, D.C. entitled “Sargent and Spain” (2023), we hope you were able to take in “The Tudors: Art and Majesty in Renaissance England” which closed on September 24, 2023 at the Legion of Honor.
-We present highlights from these three exhibits for your pleasure.
+If you did not get a chance to see “James Tissot: Fashion + Faith” organized with the Musée d’Orsay in 2020, or two exhibits on display during 2023 — “Sargent and Spain” and “The Tudors: Art and Majesty in Renaissance England” — we are presenting herein highlights from these three exhibits for your pleasure.

-More than 100 objects (including the iconic portraits shown below) are on view here tracing the emergence of a distinctly English style through the artistic patronage of the Tudor courts in the 1500s.
+More than 100 objects (including the iconic portraits shown below) were on view in San Francisco tracing the emergence of a distinctly English style through the artistic patronage of the Tudor courts in the 1500s.

 Heading North from San Francisco